jellyfishsolutions/lynx/README.md

 In this example, the Lynx application is created with the `DatagridModule` and the `AdminUIModule` modules.

-Modules are the standard to provide additional functionaly to the Lynx framework.
+Modules are the standard to provide additional functionality to the Lynx framework.

 ## Mail Client